 Take your screwdriver and loosen the retaining screws holding the electrical wires in place.
 Keep in mind that they may be held in place with quick release clamps rather than screws.
 If so, find a small screwdriver or similar implement — a SIM tool will even do the job — and press the recessed release button to free the wires.

-7. Connect the USB-equipped Socket
+Step 7: Connect the USB-equipped socket

 Reverse the steps to wire in your new electrical outlet.
 Then, ensure the Neutral, Hot/Live, and Ground wires are securely connected to the correct terminals.